A family enjoying their time inside their house.

 How Long Does A Refinance Take?

-A refinance takes 30 to 45 days to complete in most cases, but it could always require more or less time depending on a variety of factors.
-For example, appraisals, inspections and other services that third parties handle can slow down the process.
+A refinance takes 30 – 45 days to complete in most cases, but it could always require more or less time depending on a variety of factors.
+Processes such as appraisals, inspections and other services that third parties handle could slow down momentum.
 Your finances and property size can also impact the timing of a refinance.

-A refinance may change your interest rate, term length, monthly payment and more.
+Depending on the situation, a refinance may change your interest rate, the length of your loan, monthly payment and other factors.
 The funds from your refinance pay off your original mortgage after your closing.
-Then, you make payments on your new loan.
+After that, you make payments on your new loan.

 See What You Qualify For